joinpursuit/AC_4_Web/units/fundamentals/lessons/arrays/arrays.md

 ## Lesson

 An array provides a convenient way to store a collection of things.
 Say we want to keep the numbers `2`, `3`, `5`, `7`, and `11` - all in one place.
-Instead of creating five separate variables we can crate an array to story all these values.
+Instead of creating five separate variables we can create an array to store all these values.
 To create an array, we use the `[` and `]` brackets, and in between put whatever values we need.

 ```js
 var arr = [2, 3, 5, 7, 11]